A professional reads the 'Business' section of a newspaper, displaying financial market data.

 • Integrate budget control: align proposals with tools like corporate retreat budget planning for financial clarity.

-When executed properly, an RFP is not bureaucracy—it is a driver of efficiency, trust, and performance.
+When executed properly, an RFP is not bureaucracy—it drives efficiency, trust, and performance.

 Challenges of RFPs